TeachersFirst's Audio Books

 GradesK to 12

 In the ClassroomUpgrade your literature circles and include e-readers that are speech enabled.
 Share the stories (or full text) on your interactive whiteboard or projector.
-Books Should Be Free provides links to the free text that accompanies the audio track.
+Loyal Books (was Books Should Be Free) provides links to the free text that accompanies the audio track.
 Sites such as Project Gutenberg (reviewed here) contain free versions of the full text.
 Students can simultaneously listen and read books on either a classroom computer, iPad, Kindle, Nook, Sony Reader, iPhone, iPod Touch, Android, or other mobile or cell phone.
 These recordings will also boost fluency instruction by serving as an oral reading model.
 Audio-assisted books will encourage students to read with expression, improve reading comprehension, stimulate vocabulary development, and provide a way for students to read text beyond their reading level.

 Grades3 to 12